profittlich/gt7speedboard/README.md

-# GT7 TeleDash
+# GT7 SpeedBoard
 A simple dashboard for Gran Turismo 7.
+Also includes a graphical lap comparison tool and a playback server.

 Based on code from https://github.com/Bornhall/gt7telemetry and https://github.com/snipem/gt7dashboard.